 As the Ministry of Defence’s (MOD’s) think tank, the Development, Concepts and Doctrine Centre (DCDC) helps inform defence strategy, capability development, operations and provides the foundation for joint education.

-The latest joint doctrine publication, JDP 0-20: UK land power is available here.
+- the latest joint doctrine publication, JDP 0-30.2: unmanned aircraft systems, is available here

 What we do